Accounting (M.S.)

 The Master of Science in Accounting, offered by the Peter T. Paul College of Business and Economics, develops students’ advanced accounting knowledge, strong analytical and communication skills, as well as awareness of ethical issues for careers in public accounting firms, small businesses, non-profit organizations, and major corporations.

-Designed for students with undergraduate degrees in accounting, the graduate program can be completed in one year of full-time study or three years of part-time study.
+Designed for students with undergraduate degrees in accounting, the graduate program can be completed in one year of full-time study or three years of part-time study, with classses offered during the day.

 Applicants without an undergraduate degree in accounting or business will be required to complete additional foundation undergraduate courses prior to beginning the graduate program.

-All admitted candidates are expected to have completed a series of foundation courses.
 If an applicant has not completed all of the foundation courses, the admissions committee may offer provisional admission and require that the applicant take certain foundation courses prior to beginning the standard course of study.
-Refer to the list of foundation courses below labeled "For Students with Non-Accounting Business Degrees."

-For Students with Non-Accounting Business Degrees
+Students with Non-Accounting Business Degrees

 Foundation courses that must be completed at the undergraduate level are: